 I designed a simple interface board to provide external logic functions and ESD protection.
 The control panel has toggle switches to select how the various outputs are controlled.
-Each output except lighting can be set to Off, On, or Auto.
+Each output except lighting can be set to: Off, On, or Auto.
 Normally switch overrides like this would be read by the controller and processed in software.
-However since there are only 8 inputs and 8 outputs I needed to implement these functions in hardwired logic.
+However since there are only 8 inputs and 8 outputs I implemented the switch override function in hardwired logic.

 I wanted the Freeze warning LED and Basement fan LED to flash when there is a problem.
 To eliminate the need to create time dependent PLC code I implemented the flash function in hardware.
 The controller has a status LED that flashes’ indicating the controller is alive.
 That signal is brought into the interface board to flash the appropriate LEDs.

 The other function of the interface board is to protect the controller from ESD damage.
 I would much rather replace a SSI DIP TTL chip on the interface board then the entire controller.
 The protection scheme is pretty basic.
 Digital inputs are feed through a series resistor then to a pull-up.
 The output of the pull-up is clamped to Vcc and Ground by a pair of diodes.
 The 1-wire interface to the controller and display are bidirectional so I used the clamp diodes but not the series or pull-up resistor.
 The humidity sensor is run barefoot.
 Being an analog signal did not want to risk affecting accuracy.
-I did not add protection to outputs as they do not leave the chassis.
+Outputs, except freeze, are not protected as they do not leave the chassis.

-The greenhouse is powered by a dedicated 20 Amp 120 volt circuit protected by a GFCI.
+Greenhouse power is supplied by a dedicated 20 Amp 120 volt circuit protected by a GFCI.
 This is an important safety consideration given the close proximity of electricity and water.
-I choose to use a GFCI circuit breaker rather than GFCI outlet because I wanted to split each receptacle into a switched and unswitched side.
+I choose to use a GFCI circuit breaker rather than a GFCI receptacle because I wanted to split each receptacle into a switched and unswitched side.

-PVC conduit protects exposed wiring on the east, south, and west walls.
+PVC conduit protects exposed wiring on the east and south walls.
 Plastic conduit is inexpensive, does not rust, provides mechanical and water protection of exposed wiring.
-The north wall separating the basement from greenhouse is an insulated stud wall.
-Wiring in that wall is NMC cable.
+The north wall between basement and greenhouse is an insulated stud wall.
+Wiring in the wall is NMC cable.

 Maxim/Dallas 1-wire application notes provide recommendations to deal with signaling problems over long networks.
 Even though total cable length is about 35 meters the system operates flawlessly without needing any of those tweaks.
 By 1-wire standards this is a medium sized network.